Isogeny graphs with maximal real multiplication: Background and notations

-The definition of the Tate pairing involves the Weil pairing and Galois cohomology.
 In this paper, we are only interested in the Tate pairing over finite fields.
-Therefore, we specialize the definition to this case, following~\cite{Schmoyer,Ionica}.
-More precisely, suppose we have $m\mathbin|\#J(\F_q)$ and denote by $k$ the \textit{embedding degree with respect to} $m$, i.e. the smallest integer $k\geq 0$ such that $m\mathbin|q^k-1$.
+We give a specialized definition of the pairing in this case, following~\cite{Schmoyer,Ionica}.
+More precisely, let $F=\F_q$ and suppose that we have $m\mathbin|\#A(\F_q)$.
+We denote by $k$ the \textit{embedding degree with respect to} $m$, i.e. the smallest integer $k\geq 0$ such that $m\mathbin|q^k-1$.
+Moreover, we assume that $A[m]$ is defined over $\F_{q^k}$.
 We define the Tate pairing as